Mental HealthMental Health TipsProductivity and FocusSelf Care and Mindfulness

 Freelancing: The Dream Job… Until It’s Not

 Being a freelancer is awesome, right?
 No boss, no commute, and the freedom to work in pajamas.
-But let’s be real—freelancing also means unpredictable income, clients who think “urgent” means “drop everything now,” and the occasional (okay, frequent) bout of loneliness.
+However, let’s be real—freelancing also means unpredictable income, clients who think “urgent” means “drop everything now,” and the occasional (okay, frequent) bout of loneliness.
+That’s exactly why mental health tips for freelancers are so important in today’s gig economy.

 I remember when I first started freelancing, I thought, “This is it—I’ve made it!”
 Fast forward a few months, and I was pulling all-nighters, chasing unpaid invoices, and having full-blown conversations with my cat because I hadn’t spoken to a human all day.
 (She was a great listener, by the way.
 Terrible at invoicing, though.)

 So, how do you make freelancing work for you without letting it drain your mental health?
-Here are some solid, practical strategies to help you stay balanced, productive, and, most importantly, sane.
+Below, you’ll find practical self-care tips for freelancers that help you stay balanced, productive, and—most importantly—sane.

 Without a set schedule, it’s easy to let your work hours blend into your personal life.
 Suddenly, it’s midnight, you’re still working, and you realize you haven’t eaten dinner (or lunch).
 Sound familiar?